zjcao/swaCal/README.md

 ### Requirements

-The following function libraries should be installed, including
+The following libraries should be installed, including

 ``python、numpy、matplotlib、tqdm、scikit-learn``